DevriX/DX-Getty-Images-oEmbed/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-1. Is this the official Getty Images plugin?
+= 1) Is this the official Getty Images plugin? =
-* No, it isn't.
+No, it isn't.
 This is a wrapper that's allow yuo to copy an URL from Getty Images and load it in your site as a media embed.

-2. How does the plugin works?
+= 2) How does the plugin works? =
-* Simply go to Getty Images, choose a picture and paste the URL in your WYSIWYG editor.
+Simply go to Getty Images, choose a picture and paste the URL in your WYSIWYG editor.
 That's all :)
-* Make sure the URL is valid - link to a single image, not a whole gallery, for example.
+Note: Make sure the URL is valid - link to a single image, not a whole gallery, for example.

 == Changelog ==